Step 3

 b) that probably no human power could have relieved our alcoholism.

-c) that God could and would if he were sought.
+c) that God could and would if sought.

 Three Thoughts about Step 3